Hospitals turn to artificial intelligence to help with an age-old problem: Doctors’ poor bedside manners

 It’s an age-old problem that Alex Young, a Bristol, England-based orthopedic surgeon, set out to solve in 2018.

-“Complaints can happen anywhere, but in healthcare, they’re amplified tenfold because you’re doing things like breaking bad news or explaining a diagnosis to a patient who may not have medical understanding,” Young said.
+“Complaints can happen anywhere, but in health care, they’re amplified tenfold because you’re doing things like breaking bad news or explaining a diagnosis to a patient who may not have medical understanding,” Young said.

-Three years later, as the pandemic pushes medical facilities to innovate, his startup, Virti, is supplying “virtual patients” to teach hospitals across Europe and the United States how to better talk to people.
+Three years later, as the pandemic pushes medical facilities to innovate, his start-up, Virti, is supplying “virtual patients” to teach hospitals across Europe and the United States how to better talk to people.

 “What we wanted to do with the virtual patient was create a scalable, data-driven way for people to practice their soft skills and communication,” Young said.